Learn how we improved the customer experience for 10 million users in just 8 weeks with the help of crowdsourced testing.

-- Consolidated feedbacks, concerns and improvement suggestions from real-users to incorporate in product enhancement roadmap helped prioritize features
+- Consolidated feedbacks, concerns and improvement suggestions from real-users to incorporate in the product enhancement roadmap helped prioritize features.

-- Technology Enablement: A team of two mobile testing experts designed real-world test cases using Qualitrix mobile test framework.
-The test experts conducted both structured and context driven testing to explore the app in depth for every release.
+A team of two mobile testing experts designed real-world test cases using Qualitrix mobile test framework.
+The test experts conducted both structured and context-driven testing to explore the app in depth for every release.
 Automated regression scripts were created to cover critical business flows along with monkey testing on 50 cloud devices on a weekly basis.
-Fabric crashlytics was deployed at code level to conduct faster root cause analysis of the issues.
+Fabric crashlytics was deployed at the code level to conduct faster root cause analysis of the issues.